 Anything that's foreign is better—that’s the colonial mentality in a nutshell.
 After centuries of being conquered by other nations, we developed this belief that imported goods are superior.
 We need to archive this negative Filipino trait because it hinders us from exploring our own products and saving a lot of money.

 Colonial mentality in the Philippines still persists today and it affects our financial decisions.
 Instead of choosing to support local and save money, some of us still buy imported goods that are way too expensive.
 We need to start supporting our own brands because the Philippines is capable of producing quality products as well.

-Filipinos love to live large.
-Everyone’s idea of a good life is having enough money to afford their needs and wants.
-The problem comes when some of us choose to drown themselves in debt to achieve just that.
-Whenever they want something, their course of action is to borrow money from anyone they know and avoid them for the next couple of months.
+Everyone’s idea of a good life is having enough money to afford not just their needs, but their wants.
+The problem comes when some of us choose to drown ourselves in debt to achieve just that.
+Whenever we want something, our course of action is to borrow money and avoid our lenders for the next couple of months.

-We need to stop our terrible attitude when it comes to borrowing money.
 If you really want something, learn how to save up for it instead of asking for another utang.
-Not only do you burden ourselves with debt, you also strain our relationships when you ask for money all the time.
+You don't want to burden yourselves with debt and strain your relationships with friends and family.
 Work hard to sustain the lifestyle you want.